sardana-org/sardana/doc/source/glossary.rst

         A template for creating user-defined objects.
 Class definitions normally contain method definitions which operate on instances of the class.

+    closed loop
+        A.k.a feedback loop, occurs when outputs of a system are routed back as inputs as part of a chain of cause-and-effect that forms a circuit or loop.
+In case of motion systems, closed loop positioning uses the position sensors e.g. encoders to measure the system's output.
+The measured signal is looped back to the control unit as input and is used to correct the moveable's position.

     expression
         A piece of syntax which can be evaluated to some value.
 In other words, an expression is an accumulation of expression elements like literals,